4-H Achievement Awards Program

 The 4-H Portfolio

 Record keeping is important for 4-Hers.
-A 4-H portfolio is a good place to record the activities and time that youth put towards 4-H projects, 4-H service, and 4-H leadership.
+A 4-H portfolio is a good place to record the activities and time that youth put toward 4-H projects, 4-H service, and 4-H leadership.
 Portfolios are judged yearly by the county beginning in the 3rd grade through the 12 grade and are due in October.
 For 9th through 12th graders, portfolios can be judged at the state level and are due with county level revision to the state 4-H office in February.
 Portfolio judging provides youth with positive and constructive feedback on their 4-H experience as well as on their record keeping skills.
 Teens with outstanding portfolios are chosen to be interviewed for a possibility to attend the 4-H National Congress which takes place in November.
 The 4-H portfolio is required for youth to apply to be a 4-H State Ambassador (December) and for 4-H Scholarships (February).

 Utah State University is an affirmative action/equal opportunity institution.